infinum/dotnet-handbook/Education/Blogs.md

  - [Telerik blog](https://www.telerik.com/blogs) - Telerik is a component and UI tool, but is also covering interesting .NET topics on their blog
  - [The Morning Brew](https://blog.cwa.me.uk/) - a link blog which collects a few articles and shares them on daily basis

-Also here are a few blogs managed by some interesting Microsoft and .NET people:
+Also here are a few blogs managed by some interesting people tightly connected to Microsoft and .NET:

  - [Scott Hanselman](https://www.hanselman.com/blog/)
  - [Jon Skeet](https://codeblog.jonskeet.uk/)